-Vote for your favorite among this year’s new variety introductions (Annuals, Perennials, Edibles and Best of the Rest)
+Vote for your favorite among this year’s category winners (Annuals, Perennials and Best of the Rest)

-It’s time for you, our readers, to decide which variety is picked as the best new introduction in 2015.
-Breeders and plant introducers have entered their best varieties by category, and the winners will advance as finalists to face off to win the Readers’ Choice Award.
-Categories are Annuals, Perennials, Edibles and the Best of the Rest.
-Finalists will be announced in June, and the Readers’ Choice winner will be announced July 13 at Greenhouse Growers’ prestigious Evening of Excellence reception at Cultivate’15 in Columbus, Ohio.
+Its time for you, our readers, to decide which variety is picked as the best new introduction in 2015.
+Breeders and plant introducers have entered their best varieties by category and now the winners in the Annuals, Perennials and Best Of The Rest categories will face off to win the Readers’ Choice award.
+The winner will be announced July 13 at Greenhouse Growers’ prestigious Evening of Excellence reception during Cultivate’15 in Columbus, Ohio.

 The voting schedule is as follows:

-Be sure to scroll all the way to the bottom of this page to view photos and descriptions of all four contenders in the annuals category.
+Be sure to scroll all the way to the bottom of this page to view photos and descriptions of the three finalists.
 One vote per person, please.

 Celosia ‘Dragon’s Breath’ (Sakata Ornamentals)